-¶ 2 Leave a comment on paragraph 2 0 Drifter’s Escape really works.
-Dylan successfully walks the tightrope he consciously built for himself with this album (“What I’m trying to do now is not use too many words”), limiting the number of words while still telling and effective story.
-Drifter’s Escape while very succinct, still has a beginning, middle and end, and a transformation of the narrator’s plight.
-Unlike a few other songs on the album, it hangs together with repeated listens, balancing between being frustratingly vague and mind-numbingly simple.
+Drifter’s Escape really works.
+Dylan successfully walks the tightrope he consciously built for himself with this album (“What I’m trying to do now is not use too many words”), limiting the number of words while still telling an effective story.
+Drifter’s Escape while very succinct, still has a beginning, middle, and end, and a transformation of the narrator’s plight.
+It hangs together with repeated listens, balancing between being frustratingly vague and mind-numbingly simple.
 And that’s not to mention the effectiveness of the music, and the killer harmonic solo at the beginning.

 They just stand around and boast